kir486680/csgo_aim/README.md

-﻿# First CSGO deep learning aim assist!
+# First CSGO deep learning aim assist!
+2020 Update!

 This is a CSGO aim assist that is not detectable.
+With the new 2020 update anyone can enjoy better aim.
+New release is coming in a few days with new faster and more accurate models to detect more enemies!

 # How does it work?